Sopwith (video game): Legacy

 In Sopwith 2 (1985), obstacles exist in the form of oxen and birds.
 The oxen stand on the ground; if the player crashes into one, or shoots one, the game deducts 200 points and the plane crashes.
 The birds provide a more challenging obstacle: they move along the top of the screen in a flock and if shot at or flown into will disperse into individual birds.
 Flying into a bird causes the plane to crash.
 Sopwith 2 adds the ability to play multiplayer over an async serial interface, but a BMB dictionary driver (NAMEDEV.SYS) and a BMB serial communications driver (SERIAL.SYS or SERWORK.SYS) are needed.

-Following the source code release, SDL Sopwith was written as a C port/rewrite of Sopwith 2: The Author's Edition written in 2001 by Simon Howard.
+Following the source code release, SDL Sopwith was written as a C port of Sopwith: The Author's Edition written in 2001 by Simon Howard.
 It uses the Simple DirectMedia Layer library and preserves the CGA graphics of the original.